jeancarlov/Algorithms/README.md

 ## Pure Recursion

-# Pure recusion meand that the function itself is self containing, there is not external data structure and nested functions.
+# Pure recusion mean that the function itself is self containing, there is not external data structure and nested functions.
 Pure recursion is a bit more challenging than helper method but is more efficient

-### Tip for Pure Recursion
+## Tip for Pure Recursion

 # For arrays, use methods like slice, the spread operator, and concat that make copies of array so you do not mutate them
 # Remember that strings are immutable so you will need to use methods like slice, subsstr, or substring to make copies of strings